By: Maralee McKee

 • “How much did that cost?”
 You could say, “Only my hairdresser…I mean, only my accountant knows!”

 • “Why are you taking the day off?”
 You could say, “My coworkers are driving me crazy!
 Do you ever feel like that?”

 There are other options.
-A more direct, but still gracious approach is fine.
+A more direct, but still gracious, approach is fine.
 In this case, your tone of voice is going to convey your message even more so than your words.
 If you’re a parent, you know exactly what I mean!
-Your child can say, “Yes, Mom,” and it’s the sweetest two words being spoken at that moment in the whole world.
-Or, he can say the same two words with a different tone and you think there must have been a mix-up at the hospital because surely your DNA could not have created this child!
+Your children can say, “Yes, Mom,” and those are the sweetest two words being spoken at that moment in the whole world.
+Or they can say the same two words with a different tone, and you think there must have been a mix-up at the hospital because surely your DNA could not have created these children!